 Below are my strips of paper all painted and ready to be turned into medallions!

 To turn the strips of paper into medallions, start by scoring the paper every 1/2″.
 I love using a scoring board and stylus because it goes super fast and it creates nice crisp folds.
 Below you can see my Martha Stewart scoring board, they have discontinued this one but I love this larger scoring board from EK Tools.

 After scoring the paper, accordion-fold it!

 Add watermelon seeds with a thin black marker.
 I waited to do this until after I had accordion-folded my strips of paper so that I could make sure none of my seeds ended up on the top of the folds.
-You could also do this after scoring the paper if you avoid your score lines.

-Step Three: Cut small squares of green paper, about 1″ x 1″.
+Cut small squares of green paper, about 1″ x 1″.
 Glue the ends of each accordion strip together, creating a tube.
 Squeeze hot glue onto a green square.
 Then position the accordion-folded strip over the center of the green square.
 Push the tube down onto the glue square.
 Hold it in place until glue is dry.

-Step Four: If you plan to turn the medallions into a banner, poke two holes in the top.
+If you plan to turn the medallions into a banner, poke two holes in the top.
 I used the pointy end of my stylus.
 Thread ribbon through the holes and your banner is complete!

 We have this banner on our mantle and it is so cheerful and refreshing!
 Try making my Watermelon Summer Welcome Sign to go with this watermelon banner – they look super sweet together.
 You can also check out my Summer Craft section for more fun project tutorials.